Updated April 11, 2017

 Manufactured by the Northstar Battery Co., Springfield, Mo., the Energy 1 is listed as a Group 27 size battery that weighs 63 pounds, which we verified.
 Yet this batterys factory-rated reserve capacity is only 72.6 Ah, which would account for its poor performance during our 25-amp load test.
 The voltage level in the Energy 1 battery fell below 10.5V in less than two hours when subjected to our 25-amp load.
 This is a full 1.5 hours sooner than the Trojan, which is also a Group 27 battery but has a 100 amp-hour rating.

 Energy 1s Allen Harris said the NSB-G-2700 has deep-cycle characteristics but is used mostly as a starting battery.
-The Energy 1 210FT would have been better-suited for our test.
+The Energy 1 210FT would have been better suited for our test.
 We checked the specs on the 210FT and the sheet shows that this model weighs 128 pounds and is 22 inches long.
 This hardly qualifies it to be included in our test of Groups 27 and Group 31 batteries.
-Plus, the specification sheet that was provided with the Energy 1 NSB-G-2700 battery describes the battery as having long life, 800-plus cycles at 50 percent discharge, 500-plus cycles at 80 percent discharge. – characteristics that we would use to describe a deep-cycle battery, not a starting battery.
+Plus, the specification sheet that was provided with the Energy 1 NSB-G-2700 battery describes the battery as having a long life, 800-plus cycles at 50 percent discharge, 500-plus cycles at 80 percent discharge. – characteristics that we would use to describe a deep-cycle battery, not a starting battery.

 During the initial cycling of the Energy 1 battery, we had an incident that almost allowed us to look inside of the batterys case.
 The carrying handles on the Northstar are not as strong as they look.
 Instead of the carrying strap that is provided with most of the other batteries in our test, Northstar uses two retractable plastic lift handles, one on each side of the case.